 Western Australia, 1931.
-Government policy includes taking half-caste children from their Aboriginal mothers and sending them a thousand miles away to what amounts to indentured servitude, "to save them from themselves."
-Molly, Daisy, and Grace (two sisters and a cousin who are 14, 10, and 8) arrive at their Gulag and promptly escape, under Molly's lead.
-For days they walk north, following a fence that keeps rabbits from settlements, eluding a native tracker and the regional constabulary.
-Their pursuers take orders from the government's "chief protector of Aborigines," A.O.
-Neville, blinded by Anglo-Christian certainty, evolutionary world view and conventional wisdom.
+Government policy includes taking half-white, half-Aboriginal children from their Aboriginal mothers and sending them a thousand miles away to what amounts to indentured servitude, "to save them from themselves."
+Molly, Daisy, and Grace (two sisters and a cousin who are fourteen, ten, and eight) arrive at their Gulag and promptly escape, under Molly's lead.
+For several days they walk north, following a fence that keeps rabbits from settlements, eluding a native tracker and the regional constabulary.
+Their pursuers take orders from the government's "Chief Protector of Aborigines", A.O.
+Neville, blinded by Anglo-Christian certainty, evolutionary world view, and conventional wisdom.
 Can the girls survive?Written by

 63 of 81 people found this review helpful.

 Was this review helpful to you?